qbreis/api-rest-markdown/README.md

 # API Rest Markdown - Chapter #1 Markdown to HTML / Git setup

-In this chapter I want to get my Markdown into Html with all I need plus setting up a repo on Github.
+In this chapter I want to get my Markdown into Html with all I need.

 ## Features